chuyuanliu/heptools/docs/guide/optional/config_parser.rst

 Each parser will take the ``key`` and ``value`` from the previous parser and pass the possibly modified ones to the next, so the order of flags matters.

+.. _config-url-io:

 URL and IO
 ------------
-Both the :class:`~heptools.config.ConfigLoader` and built-in flags :ref:`config-flag-include`, :ref:`config-flag-file` accept the standard URL as file path.
+Both the :class:`~heptools.config.ConfigLoader` and built-in flags :ref:`config-flag-include`, :ref:`config-flag-file` shares the same IO mechanism.

-A standard URL is given by the following format:
+The file path is described by a standard URL with the following format:

 .. code-block:: yaml